skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
     -1, --asm-one-page    Write all routines and data blocks to a single page.
     -a, --asm-labels      Use ASM labels.
-    -c S/L, --config S/L  Add the line 'L' to the ref file section 'S'.
+    -c, --config S/L      Add the line 'L' to the ref file section 'S'.
 This option may be used multiple times.
     -C, --create-labels   Create default labels for unlabelled instructions.
-    -d DIR, --output-dir DIR
-                          Write files in this directory (default is '.').
+    -d, --output-dir DIR  Write files in this directory (default is '.').
     -D, --decimal         Write the disassembly in decimal.
     -H, --hex             Write the disassembly in hexadecimal.
-    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
+    -I, --ini p=v         Set the value of the configuration parameter 'p' to 'v'.
 This option may be used multiple times.
-    -j NAME, --join-css NAME
-                          Concatenate CSS files into a single file with this name.
+    -j, --join-css NAME   Concatenate CSS files into a single file with this name.
     -l, --lower           Write the disassembly in lower case.
     -o, --rebuild-images  Overwrite existing image files.
     -O, --rebuild-audio   Overwrite existing audio files.
     -p, --package-dir     Show path to skoolkit package directory and exit.
-    -P PAGES, --pages PAGES
-                          Write only these pages (when using '--write P').
+    -P, --pages PAGES     Write only these pages (when using '--write P').
                           PAGES is a comma-separated list of page IDs.
     -q, --quiet           Be quiet.
-    -r PREFIX, --ref-sections PREFIX
+    -r, --ref-sections PREFIX
                           Show default ref file sections whose names start with PREFIX and exit.
     -R, --ref-file        Show the entire default ref file and exit.
     -s, --search-dirs     Show the locations skool2html.py searches for resources.
-    -S DIR, --search DIR  Add this directory to the resource search path.
+    -S, --search DIR      Add this directory to the resource search path.
 This option may be used multiple times.
     --show-config         Show configuration parameter values.
     -t, --time            Show timings.
-    -T THEME, --theme THEME
-                          Use this CSS theme.
+    -T, --theme THEME     Use this CSS theme.
 This option may be used multiple times.
     -u, --upper           Write the disassembly in upper case.
     --var name=value      Define a variable that can be used by @if and skool macros.
 This option may be used multiple times.
     -V, --version         Show SkoolKit version number and exit.
-    -w X, --write X       Write only these files, where X is one or more of: d = Disassembly files   o = Other code i = Disassembly index   P = Other pages m = Memory maps
+    -w, --write X         Write only these files, where X is one or more of: d = Disassembly files   o = Other code i = Disassembly index   P = Other pages m = Memory maps
-    -W CLASS, --writer CLASS
-                          Specify the HTML writer class to use; shorthand for '--config Config/HtmlWriterClass=CLASS'.
+    -W, --writer CLASS    Specify the HTML writer class to use; shorthand for '--config Config/HtmlWriterClass=CLASS'.

 `skool2html.py` searches the following directories for CSS files, JavaScript